Preventing bowel cancer

 Doctors don't know exactly what causes bowel cancer, but they do know some things increase a person's risk of developing it.

 Some of these can't be changed, such as a genetic risk through a close relative also having bowel cancer.
 However some come under the heading of lifestyle.
 Opting for healthier habits may help reduce the risk of getting bowel cancer.

-To help prevent bowel cancer, eat plenty of fibre and cut back on bad or saturated fat.
+To help prevent bowel cancer eat plenty of fibre.
 A low-fat, high-fibre diet with wholegrains and at least 5-a-day portions of fresh fruit and vegetables can help reduce your risk of getting bowel cancer.

 Also cut back on some meat.
 The Department of Health advises eating no more than 70 grams of red and processed meat a day.